mattermost/docs/source/channels/react-to-messages.rst

 .. note::

-  If you can't see the **Custom Emoji** option, then your Mattermost System Admin may have restricted access to upload custom emoji.
+  If you can't see the **custom emoji** option, then your Mattermost System Admin may have restricted access to upload custom emoji.
 Contact your Mattermost System Admin for assistance.

 To use your custom emoji in a message, select it from the Emoji Picker, or type ``:`` followed by your emoji name to bring it up in the emoji autocomplete.